ivandcortesc/laboratorios-git/Laboratorio7/README.md

 ```
-n this example, Subject is the object whose state changes.
+Subject is the object whose state changes.
 It maintains a list of observers and notifies them when its state changes.
 Observer is an interface that defines the update method, which is called when the Subject's state changes.
 ConcreteObserverA and ConcreteObserverB are concrete classes that implement the Observer interface and react to the state changes of the Subject.
 ```java
 Subject subject = new Subject();
 new ConcreteObserverA(subject);